adaoraeneje/airbnb-clone-project/README.md

 Each component will be reusable and responsive. airgbnb-clone-project
 This is a frontend clone of Airbnb built as part of the ALX SE program.
 It simulates a booking platform with responsive UI and reusable components.

+Give score if the importance of identifying design properties in a mock-up design is explained.